mimeeqsoftware/docs/docs/embeds-utils.md

 Method: mimeeqApp.utils.setPrice(pricing)

 Use this method to set price, currency and delivery time in days (note delivery time only works if product is using MCP for pricing).
 It accepts price object from API.
+Should be used with Use Custom Pricing enabled at embed snippet.

 NOTE: Currently modular product does not accept price for components.
 You can only set total price.